openhab/openhab-docs/administration/logging.md

 The chosen subpackage is appended to the end of the main package.
 It can be useful for filtering or package-based log level settings.

-Examples for typical logging lines found in rules:
+Examples of typical logging lines found in rules:

 ```text
 logInfo("heating-control.rules", "Heating mode set to normal")